nodejs/node/doc/api/modules.markdown

 ### File Modules

-If the exact filename is not found, then node will attempt to load the required filename with the added extension of `.js`, and then `.node`.
+If the exact filename is not found, then node will attempt to load the required filename with the added extension of `.js`, `.json`, and then `.node`.

-`.js` files are interpreted as JavaScript text files, and `.node` files are interpreted as compiled addon modules loaded with `dlopen`.
+`.js` files are interpreted as JavaScript text files, and `.json` files are parsed as JSON text files. `.node` files are interpreted as compiled addon modules loaded with `dlopen`.

 A module prefixed with `'/'` is an absolute path to the file.
 For example, `require('/home/marco/foo.js')` will load the file at